Skip to main content

 Cream Tea on the lawn of The Assembly House?
 Yes please!

-To really make the most of the glorious weather, settle down in the gorgeous Georgian surrounds on The Assembly House’s green lawn for tea (or coffee!) and cake.
-We recommend booking because their indulgent cream teas, savoury teas, and chocolate tea (perfect for anyone with a sweet tooth) are understandably super popular.
+To really make the most of the glorious weather, settle down in gorgeous Georgian surrounds on The Assembly House’s green lawn for tea (or coffee!) and cake.
+We recommend booking because their moreish cream teas, savoury teas, and chocolate tea (a real indulgence) are understandably super popular.
+For a real treat, how about a sip of their new cake-themed cocktails?
+It’s the Victoria Sponge Spritz for us!

 12. Local Beers and Stone-Baked Pizza at Redwell Taproom